 “Yes, but he’s the only one who knows.
 I’m not going to tell the guys on the team or anyone else at school until the season is over.
-I don’t want my teammates to have something else to think about other than football.”
+I don’t want my teammates to have something else to think about other than our upcoming games.”

 “I’ll talk to Jake and keep it confidential.
 Now I have to get to my next class.
 Nice meeting you, Tony.
 I’ll look for you at our summer tryouts.”

 “Okay.
 Nice meeting you too, Coach.”